STSyn: Speeding Up Local SGD with Straggler-Tolerant Synchronization: Performance Analysis

-From the second term of the RHS of (\ref{corollary1}), it can be inferred that a larger $K$ tend to reduce the variance term since $K$ is positively related with $S^j$.
-This implies that increasing the number of participating workers can speed up the training process round-wise.
-Building on Corollary 1, we are now ready to establish the main result.

-\textbf{Theorem 1:} \textit{Under the conditions in Lemma 1, the expectation of the average squared norm of the gradients can be upper bounded by}
+\textbf{Corollary 1:} \textit{Under the conditions stated in Theorem 1, by selecting $\alpha=\frac{\sqrt{K}}{\sqrt{\bar{U}J}L}$, the convergence rate of STSyn for heterogeneous data distribution is}

-\begin{proof} The proof is presented in Appendix C. \end{proof} Theorem 1 states that STSyn can achieve a sublinear convergence rate $\mathcal{O}(1/J)$, providing a theoretical guarantee for the performance of STSyn, which is consistent with the result of local SGD in i.i.d. data case \cite{zhou2018convergence}.
-Compared with the convergence upper bound in \cite{zhou2018convergence} where each uploading worker performs the same number of, i.e., $U$, local updates, here in (\ref{theorem1}) the role of $U$ is replaced with $\bar{U}$ and $U_0$, which are the average and upper bound of $U_m^j$, respectively.
-Since $\bar{U}$ is larger than $U$ as discussed in Section IV-B, the first term of the RHS of (\ref{theorem1}) is smaller, and it is also conducive to reducing the variance term (the second term).
-Therefore, so long as the first term dominates (which is indeed the case for i.i.d. data distribution in our experimental setting, demonstrated by the results in the next section), a reduced upper bound than other local SGD schemes with the same number of local updates across workers is achieved.
-This thereby theoretically substantiates that the additional local updates can accelerate the training process round-wise with i.i.d. data.
+Theorem 1 and Corollary 1 state that STSyn can achieve a sublinear convergence rate $\mathcal{O}\left(\frac{1}{\sqrt{KUJ}}+\frac{1}{J}\right)$, providing a theoretical guarantee for the performance of STSyn, which is consistent with the result of local SGD in heterogeneous data case.
+Since \cite{yang2020achieving} proves the fastest convergence rate of local SGD for nonconvex objective functions under heterogeneous data distribution, it would be a good baseline for comparison.
+Compared with the convergence upper bound in \cite{yang2020achieving} where each uploading worker performs the same number $U$ of local updates, here in (\ref{theorem1}) the role of $U$ is replaced with $\bar{U}$ and $U_{max}$, which are the average and upper bound of $U_m^j$, respectively.
+Since $\bar{U}$ is larger than $U$ as discussed in Section IV-B, the first term of the RHS of (\ref{theorem1}) is smaller, arriving at a faster convergence rate.